-- 1. A taxpayer who is accounting for tax purposes on an accrual basis - a) derives income when it is receivable by the taxpayer; and - b) incurs expenditure when it is payable by the taxpayer. - 2.
+- b) Tax disputes (Cont'd) - 2.
 Subject to the ITA, an amount is receivable by a taxpayer when the taxpayer becomes entitled to receive it, even if the time for discharge of the entitlement is postponed or the entitlement is payable by instalments."